-2001 W. Superior Street | John J. Wangenstein | Built 1913 | Extant (Esmond Hotel)
+2001 W. Superior Street | Wangenstein & Gilliuson | Built 1913 | Extant (Esmond Hotel)

-In 1913, the Gopher Realty Company, a subdivision of Duluth Brewing & Malt, finished construction of a 50-room, two-story hotel at 2001 West Superior Street in the heart of the West End business district.
+In 1913, the Gopher Realty Company, a subdivision of Duluth Brewing & Malting, finished construction of a 50-room, three-story hotel at 2001 West Superior Street in the heart of the West End business district.
 Building hotels and saloons was common practice for breweries prior to Prohibition, they set them up as “tied houses” and saloonkeepers could only sell the beer of the brewery who owned the building he leased.
-Designed by John J. Wangenstein, the building was first named the Rex Hotel, after the brewery’s most popular beer at the time.
+“Rex” was the name of the brewery’s most popular beer at the time.

 Today the building provides low-income housing and has been renamed the Esmond Hotel.
 A 2015 makeover created a bit of a mystery that remains unsolved—and inspired its new name.
 Siding was removed on the front façade, revealing a stamped concrete nameplate reading “HOTEL ESMOND,” a medallion with the initials “EH,” and another with the date “1913.”
 The building was then renamed the Esmond Building.